gavrilovegor519/gavrilovegor519/README.md

 I have a YouTube channel ([@gavrilovegor519](https://youtube.com/@gavrilovegor519)), dedicated to Linux (especially older and lightweight distros).

+I like Linux, because it a best OS for Docker and some other applications.
+Plus because GNOME is beautiful (and blurry with one good extension) :)

 Also I'm learning **frontend (React and Node.js)** at secondary professional school.

 I'm student at **MVEU/MVEK (secondary professional education)**.